dspelaez/extended-wdm/docs/contribute.rst

 2. **Create a virtual environment**

-   It's recommended to use a virtual environment to manage dependencies:
+   It is recommended to use a virtual environment to manage dependencies:

    .. code-block:: bash

-       conda create --name ewdm-dev python=3.9
-       conda activate ewdm-dev
+       conda create --name ewdm-dev python=3.8 # or higher conda activate ewdm-dev

 3. **Install dependencies**